Cray-HPE/docs-csm/418-MGMT-NET-IP-HELPER.md

 This page will describe how to setup IP-Helpers on Aruba, Dell, and Mellanox switches.

-If you are migrating from a 1.3.2 system, the IP-helpers are being moved for the switches that are doing the Layer3 Routing.
+If you are migrating from a 1.3.2 system, the IP-helpers are being moved to the switches that are doing the Layer3 Routing.
 For most systems this will be moving the helper from the leaf to the spine.

 IP-Helpers will reside on VLANs 1,2,4,7,2xxx, and 3xxx.